KethanPathipati/base-git-repo/Demo.md

 hii
 welcome to github
-just knowing that how git changes work this is the line going to be changed
+just knowing that how git changes work this is the changed line